monapatel91/comp-librarary/README.md

 ```

 You won't need any of the files located under the `demo-files/` directory when including the generated font in your own projects.

+## Contributing

+Read our [contributing guide](/CONTRIBUTING.md) to learn about our development process, now to test changes, and how to build and publish the package to GitHub Packages.